conduktor/conduktor-docs/docs/platform/configuration/configuration-snippets.md

 ## Amazon MSK with IAM Authentication Example

-Connect to an MSK cluster with IAM Authentication using AWS Access Key and Secret
+Connect to an MSK cluster with IAM Authentication using AWS Access Key and Secret.

 ### Billing note